dymodi/dymodi.github.io/MLfolds/Reinforcement-Learning-Basic-Facts.md

 * Provide **end to end** learning (not manually pipeline).

 Characteristics:
-* No direct supervision
+* No direct supervision.
-* Actions have consequences
+* Actions have consequences.
 * Attempting, try and gather errors.

 The reinforcement learning problem **is** the AI problem!